Office of Historic Preservation

 Esperanza Peace and

 A Kick-Off Event was held in February 2011.
 A Westside Potential Landmarks Meeting was held on August 13, 2012, to solicit community feedback.
 Many of the properties identified during the survey have been recommended eligible for local landmark designation.
 A meeting for owners of these properties was held on December 11, 2012.
 We are pleased to announce that twenty two (22) of the properties representing Phase I of the landmark initiative were designated as local historic landmarks by City Council on March 21, 2013.
 See the Phase I designated landmark list below.

 A Phase II landmark initiative began recently with a public meeting for property owners on September 10, 2013.
 The presentation from the meeting and the list of Phase II potential landmarks are available at the links below.
-The presentation highlights the benefits of landmark designation, the landmark designation process, and available tax incentives for landmarked properties.
+Twenty five (25) of these properties were recommended eligible for landmark designation by the HDRC on November 20, 2013 and will be continuing through the next two steps of the landmark designation process (Zoning Commission and City Council) in the upcoming months.